SNodeC/snode.c/README.md

 The same technique can be used to configure the  `EchoClient` instance.

-Though, a `SocketClient` has two independent sets of IP-Addresses/host names and port numbers, one for the remote side and one for the local side, one need to be more specific in which of these addresses shall be configured.
+Though, because a `SocketClient` has two independent sets of IP-Addresses/host names and port numbers, one for the remote side and one for the local side, one need to be more specific in which of these addresses shall be configured.
 Here the remote address is configured explicitly.

 ```cpp
 EchoServer echoClient;